 This tool requires Global Mapper Pro.

-Scripts using Global Mapper Script or Python can be created, edited, and run through the Script Editor dialog.
+Scripts using Global Mapper Script, Python, or Global Mapper Spatial Scripting (*.gmss) can be created, edited, and run through the Script Editor dialog.
 To work with a python script (*.py file) python v3.9 must be installed.

 The Script File pane displays the current script file and allows you to edit the script content.
 The script text displayed in this pane will be colored to differentiate between commands, parameters, values, and comments.
 When starting a new script, save the file or select the appropriate script language from the Edit menu to enable syntax colors.